-With a crispy, buttery cornflake topping, this Cheesy Hashbrown Casserole is a guaranteed hit, whether it’s for a weeknight dinner or holiday brunch.
-With very little prep and just a few ingredients, it’s a side dish that’s ready in under an hour.
+With a crispy, buttery cornflake topping, this Cheesy Hashbrown Casserole recipe is a guaranteed hit, whether it’s for a weeknight dinner or holiday brunch.
+With very little prep and just a few ingredients, it’s an easy side dish that goes with most everything.
 You can even prepare it a day in advance!

-Straight from my mom’s recipe box, this Cheesy Hashbrown Casserole is a regular dish at our family table.
-It’s easy to make, plus creamy and cheesy – a personal favorite for as long as I can remember.
-I grew up on this recipe!
+Straight from my mom’s recipe box, this Cheesy Hashbrown Casserole recipe has been a regular dish at our family table.
+It’s easy to make, creamy and cheesy, with a crispy, buttery cornflakes cereal topping — a personal favorite for as long as I can remember.
+Like Tater Tot Hotdish and Spaghetti Casserole, I just never tire of these favorite recipes from the Midwest!

 What You’ll Need

-- Corn flakes cereal – Lightly crushed and combined with melted butter for the crunchy topping.
+- Cornflakes cereal – Lightly crushed and combined with melted butter for the crunchy, golden topping.

 How to Make Cheesy Hashbrown Casserole

-With just 5 minutes of prep, these cheesy potatoes are ready in under an hour!
+With just 10 minutes of prep, these cheesy potatoes are on the table in only a little over an hour!

 - Add the topping.
-Combine melted butter with crushed corn flakes in a small bowl.
-Sprinkle over the casserole.
+In a small bowl, combine lightly crushed corn flakes with melted butter.
+Sprinkle this over the casserole.

 - Bake.
 Cover with foil and bake for 50 minutes.
-Remove the foil and bake for an additional 10 minutes.
+Remove the foil and bake for 10 minutes more.
 For an extra crunchy topping, broil for a few minutes.

 Recipe Variations